fishey2/python-component-template/README.md

 1. CirlceCI
 1. flake8 for linting
 1. Flask
-1. SonarCloud - for static analysis
+1. SonarCloud - for static analysis, including coverage
+1. Coverage.py for coverage using unittest
 1. make - used in place of dojo

 ## Process